9ci/docker/nine/mysql9ci/README.md

 ## About the image

 If the installation is _not_ a customer site, then we will have a mysql image.
-This is the official mysql docker image, following the `5.7` tag.
-This image is based on Debian Linux so there will be a somewhat larger footprint on your host because Debian is a full-scale distribution.
+This isbased on the official mysql docker image, following the `5.7` tag.
+That image is based on Debian Linux so there will be a somewhat larger footprint on your host because Debian is a full-scale distribution.